satya19977/Automating-Tetris-Deployment/README.md

 ## Automating-Tetris-Deployment
-### This project is the outcome of my internship experience.
-I found a github repo containing Tetris code and applied the knowledge gained in my intership which is end to end implementation of DevSecOps principles
+### This project is a culmination of my internship experience.
+I implemented DevOps culuture and extented it to include DevSecOps as well.
+I took a sample Tetris code from a github repo and desgined end to end architecture utilising all the devops tools